FranciscoG/franciscog.github.io/content/blog/npm-package-safety-guide.md

 }
 ```

-The only thing it doesn't do is save exact versions by default.
-When adding new packages you can use the `--save-exact` flag, or set it in the pnpm-workspace.yaml by adding `save-prefix=''`
+The one security measure pnpm doesn't enforce by default is pinning your dependency versions, but it's trivial to enforce.
+When adding new packages, you can use the `--save-exact` flag.
+Even better, you can set it globally in your workspace configuration by adding `save-prefix=''` to your pnpm-workspace.yaml.

 ```sh
 pnpm add pkg --save-exact